robertandrewcooper/dataviz/README.md

 Professor: Robert A. Cooper

-This is the Github page for DV, Winter 2023.
+This is the Github page for data visualization materials, including courses and projects.